MicrosoftDocs/VBA-Docs/excel/Concepts/Excel-Performance/excel-tips-for-optimizing-performance-obstructions.md

 Because exact match lookups can be slow, consider the following options for improving performance:

 - Use one worksheet.
-It is faster to keep lookups and data on the same sheet.
+It's faster to keep lookups and data on the same sheet.

 - When you can, **SORT** the data first (**SORT** is fast), and use approximate match.